 Sell additional app functionality from within the app

 The Windows Store is the only source of all Metro style apps.
 This allows Microsoft to ensure an excellent user experience for each app, and it delivers a much stronger confidence promise to users than ever before.
-Developer licensing allow developers to unlock the portions of their system that are needed to build and test apps.
+Developer licensing allows developers to unlock the portions of their system that are needed to build and test apps.
 It includes capabilities to minimize the unlocking of the system, and to maintain control over who has access to run uncertified apps.
-A developer must register with Microsoft, and have periodic Internet access to update or refresh the license.
+A developer must register with Microsoft and have Internet access to update or refresh the license.

 Metro style app license enforcement